 - Animals, plants, invertebrates, and/or other organisms created by MSU employees or in/on MSU property.

-- Transgenic field trials, any genetically modified organisms to be introduced into the environment, including planting of deregulated items in the field.
+- Transgenic field trials, any genetically modified organisms to be introduced into the environment.

 - Field testing of plants engineered to produce pharmaceutical and industrial compounds